Njeriiii/CodePath-Lab-1-Flashcard-App/README.md

 ## Required
-- [x ] Create New Project in Android Studio
+- [x] Create New Project in Android Studio
-- [x ] Add a view for the front side of the flashcard to display the question
+- [x] Add a view for the front side of the flashcard to display the question
-- [x ] Add a view for the back side of the flashcard to display the answer
+- [x] Add a view for the back side of the flashcard to display the answer
 - [x] Build in logic to show the answer side when the card is tapped
 - [x] Push code to GitHu
 ## Optional